 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in communication.
+The University offers a bachelor of arts (BA) in communication.

 Communication majors study theory and practice in a focused set of courses designed to maximize professional development.
 Communication graduates are prepared for careers in multimedia fields, journalism, public relations, and human communication.
 The program offers excellent preparation for graduate studies.

 Coursework includes a required core of communication courses, a set of elective courses, and courses in a concentration selected from the following areas:

 An important feature of the program is its emphasis on blending classroom learning with practical experience and cocurricular activities that result in exciting and challenging study.
 Most courses in the major feature structured team-based work that prepares students for a contemporary workplace.

 Communication majors are actively involved in several student organizations, including the Public Relations Student Society of America, Sycamore Video, WISU-FM, a 13,500-watt stereo radio station, and Lambda Pi Eta, a communication honor society.